Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

 \section{Non-integer Hausdorff dimension}

-\name{sec: Hausdorff dim} The purpose of this section is to prove Theorem \ref{thm: Hausdorff dim}.
+\name{sec: Hausdorff dim} The purpose of this section and the following one is to prove Theorem \ref{thm: Hausdorff dim}.
 Throughout this section we use the notation of \S \ref{sec: spiky fish}.
+We briefly explain the basic idea of the proof.
+We can think of a neighborhood of $\EE$ as being modelled on a neighborhood of the zero section in the total space of the normal bundle $\mathscr{N}(\EE)$ (see Corollary \ref{prop: KZ over E}).
+Thus we can think of $\SF_{(\leq a)}$ as a subset of the total space of $\mathscr{N}(\EE)$.
+For all $q \in \EE$, the intersection of $\left(\mathscr{N}(\EE)\right)_q$ with $\SF_{(\leq a)}$ is either a point or a line segment, contained in the two-dimensional space $\left(\mathscr{N}_x(\EE)\right)_q$.
+By \cite{CHM} the set of $q\in \EE$, for which this set is not a point has Hausdorff dimension 4.5.

+Obtaining the lower bound is easier, and we use Proposition \ref{prop: H-dim facts} to say that the Hausdorff dimension is at least 4.5 +1.
+Obtaining the upper bound is more involved, occupying \S \ref{sec: upper} and \S\ref{subsec: sec 8 aux}.
 We denote the Hausdorff dimension of a subset $A$ of a metric space $X$ by $\dim A$.
-We will use the following well-known facts about Hausdorff dimension (see e.g. \cite{Mattila}):
+We will use the following well-known facts about Hausdorff dimension (see e.g. \cite{Falconer, Mattila}):